8 Walkthrough 2: Approaching gradebook data from a data science perspective

 running_average = 50.11511 + 0.42136*formative_assessments

-We interpret these results by saying, “For every one unit increase in formative assessment scores, we can expect a 0.421 unit increase in running average scores”.
+You can interpret these results by saying, “For every one unit increase in formative assessment scores, we can expect a 0.421 unit increase in running average scores”.
 This equation estimates the relationship between formative assessment scores and running average scores in the student population.
 Think of it as an educated guess about any one particular student’s running average, if all you had was their formative assessment scores.

 8.9.1 More on interpreting models